Jbarbss/Updated-Portfolio/README.md

 A strong bio statement, a professional photo, and links to your Github and portfolio.

+Issues:
+you can send emails to me from the social links throughout the page but I could not get the Contact Form to send email.
+We would have to learn a bout PHP and we haven't yet.
+I liked the look and will be adding functionality at a later time.

 <a name="web-address"></a>
 ## 2. How to Get There